Reflex Sympathetic Dystrophy Syndrome

 source of wonder for the world's philosophers.
 In 1664, the French philosopher René

-how particles of fire, in contact with the foot, travel to the brain and he compared pain
+illustrated how particles of fire, in contact with the foot, travel to the brain and he

-advances in pain therapy.
-Physician-scientists discovered that opium, morphine, codeine,
+for advances in pain therapy.
+Physician-scientists discovered that opium, morphine,

-and cocaine could be used to treat pain.
-These drugs led to the development of aspirin, to
+codeine, and cocaine could be used to treat pain.
+These drugs led to the development

-this day the most commonly used pain reliever.
-Before long, anesthesia-both general and
+of aspirin, to this day the most commonly used pain reliever.
+Before long, anesthesia-

 "It has no future but itself," wrote the 19th century American poet Emily Dickinson,

-creating a less grim future than that portrayed in Dickinson’s verse, a future that includes a
+are creating a less grim future than that portrayed in Dickinson’s verse, a future that

-better understanding of pain, along with greatly improved treatments to keep it in check.
+includes a better understanding of pain, along with greatly improved treatments to keep

 The Two Faces of Pain: Acute and Chronic